OXID-eSales/user-centrics-documentation/installation.rst

 |prerequisites|

-You have OXID eShop version 7.0 or higher.
+You have OXID eShop version 7.x.

 |procedure|